ezippo/hoomd3_phosphorylation/README.md

 Repository with code used in Zippo, E., Dormann, D., Speck, T. & Stelzl, L.L.
 Molecular simulations of enzymatic phosphorylation of disordered proteins and their condensates, *bioRxiv* (2024), doi: https://doi.org/10.1101/2024.08.15.607948 .

+Supporting data can be found on the Zenodo platform (Zippo, E. (2024).
+Supporting Data: Molecular simulations of enzymatic phosphorylation of disordered proteins and their condensates.
+Zenodo. https://doi.org/10.5281/zenodo.13833526).

 It contains the framework to easily run coarse-grained Molecular Dynamics (MD) simulations of multi-domain proteins with phosphorylation reaction Monte Carlo steps using HPS-derived models<sup>1</sup>.

 ## Overview